oboff/miami-to-sydney/README.md

 # miami-to-sydney
-TODO before my trip from Miami to Sydney
+TODO before my trip from Miami to Sydney.

 This README will serve as a microblog for my daily progress.

 Friday, May 22, 2015: